-Who was St. Patrick?
+Saint Patrick’s Day is on Tuesday, March 17, this year!
+Who was Saint Patrick?
 Why are shamrocks a symbol of this day?
-Enjoy St. Patrick’s Day history, legend, and lore!
+Enjoy St. Patrick’s Day history, legends, and lore.

 When Is St. Patrick’s Day?